-Moreover, this assessment is also required if an allegation of infringing the cartel prohibition arises.
+This assessment is also required if an allegation of an infringement of the cartel prohibition is made.

-The structure of economic assessment consists of two parts.
+The structure of the economic assessment consists of two parts:

 • The first step is to assess whether an agreement has an anti-competitive object or actual (or potential) anti-competitive effects.

-• The second step only becomes relevant when an agreement is found to be restrictive of competition.
-The second step focuses on the determination of the pro-competitive benefits produced by that agreement in order to assess whether these pro-competitive effects outweigh any anti-competitive effects.
+• The second step only becomes relevant when an agreement is found to restrict competition.
+The second step focuses on the determination of the pro-competitive benefits produced by that agreement in order to determine whether these pro-competitive effects outweigh any anti-competitive effects.
 This form of weighing up the pro-competitive and anti-competitive effects only occurs in the course of an exemption.

 Guideline on the applicability of Article 101 TFEU